 Activity One: Medication Administration Scenarios

 Med Admin Scenario- Case 1: Andrew Knight

-What actions will the nurse implement?

-Med Admin Scenario- Case 2: Elizabeth Garcia-Riley
+Med Admin Scenario- Case 2: Elizabeth Riley

-What actions will the nurse implement?

-Med Admin Scenario- Case 3: Susan Chan What actions will the nurse implement?
-Med Admin Scenario- Case 4: Julie Bells What actions will the nurse implement?
-Med Admin Scenario- Case 5: Isaiah Morris What actions will the nurse implement?
+Med Admin Scenario- Case 3: Susan Chan

+Med Admin Scenario- Case 4: Isaiah Morris

+Med Admin Scenario- Case 5: Benny Long

-What actions will the nurse implement?
-What actions will the nurse implement?
-Activity Two: Patient Safety Scenario: A school-age male was admitted to the hospital for nausea and vomiting yesterday.
-He is feeling much better at this time after receiving IV fluids and anti-emetics for his nausea.
-He can get up to ambulate with minimal assistance, but due to his dehydration status he is at risk for falls.
-His urinary catheter had small amounts of concentrated urine in it yesterday, but the amount is slowly increasing and the urine is becoming clear yellow.
+Activity Two: Patient Safety Scenario

+A female was admitted to the hospital for nausea and vomiting yesterday.
+She is feeling much better at this time after receiving IV fluids and anti-emetics for her nausea.
+She can get up to ambulate with minimal assistance, but due to her dehydration status she is at risk for falls.
+Her urinary catheter had small amounts of concentrated urine in it yesterday, but the amount is slowly increasing and the urine is becoming clear yellow.

 This patient's room is filled with "little errors" that can affect patient safety.
 Please assess these errors and write them below.

-13)

-14)

-15)

-16)

-17)

-18)

 Activity Three: Aging Activity: Sensory Deprivation in Older Client

 Each of you will "experience" the aging process.
 Put an elbow brace on one arm and the knee brace on the opposing leg.
-Put eyeglasses on and ear plugs in both ears to demonstrate decreased visual acuity and head Don gloves to simulate a decreased sense of touch.
+Put eyeglasses on and ear plugs in both ears to demonstrate decreased visual acuity and hearing.
+Don gloves to simulate a decreased sense of touch.
 Add a tablespoon of birdseed to your shoes.
 After becoming "elderly" do the following activities.

-Read from newspaper

-Take medications out of container

-Read from newspaper

-Take medications out of container

-Put on sock

-Thread a needle

-Button a shirt

-Count out 27 cents and 44 cents

-Feed another student (apple sauce)
+Read from newspaper Take medications out of container Thread a needle Button a shirt Count out 27 cents and 44 cents Feed another student (apple sauce)